As tax season comes to an end, CPAs and accounting firms can exhale a sigh of relief that the busiest time of year is over.

 Firms that struggled with these during tax season should consider investing in better systems and processes to ensure a seamless and efficient experience in the next tax season.

-Even after the Tax season ends, the integrity and functionality of workflows are critical to ensuring that all duties are accomplished efficiently and without errors.
+Even after the tax season, workflow integrity and functionality are critical to ensure that all duties are accomplished efficiently and without errors.
 While optimized workflows can be extremely beneficial, there is no one-size-fits-all solution.
-Because each business has unique requirements, it is vital to design workflows to meet those objectives.
-Without efficiency in your workflow, you risk compromising the quality and timeliness of your work, putting you at risk of slipping behind your competition.

 According to Intuit, up to 65 percent of tax work time is spent chasing down client information.